Muhammadzayan/TurboTask/README.md

-# GlowTodo - Modern To-Do App by Muhammad Zayan
+# TurboTask - Modern To-Do App by Muhammad Zayan

 ## Overview

-**GlowTodo** is a sleek, modern, and fully responsive To-Do list application built with pure HTML, CSS, and JavaScript.
+**TurboTask** is a sleek, modern, and fully responsive To-Do list application built with pure HTML, CSS, and JavaScript.
 It features a glassy UI with blur and glow effects, dark/light mode toggle, animated confetti celebration on task completion, sound effects, countdown timers, task priorities, undo delete, and local storage persistence.

 ---